JillAClark/geoserver/doc/en/user/source/services/wfs/schemamapping.rst

 	   </topp:geometry>
 	 </topp:myDataset>

-Now consider the case of removing the ``floatProperty`` from attribute.
-To achieve this:
+To remove ``floatProperty`` from the list of attributes, the following would be required:

 #.
-The original schema is modified and the ``floatProperty`` is removed,
-   resulting in the following type definition:
+The original schema is modified to remove the ``floatProperty``, resulting in the following type definition:

    .. code-block:: xml